Aircloak/aircloak/air/docs/source/includes/_sql.md

 When converting numbers to booleans non-zero numbers are converted to `TRUE` and zero is converted to `FALSE`.
 When converting from booleans `TRUE` is converted to `1` and `FALSE` is converted to `0`.

-### Casting from timestamp
+### Casting from datetime

-Casting from timestamp to date or time will select the date/time part of the timestamp.
+Casting from datetime to date or time will select the date/time part of the datetime.